Wedeto/Mail/README.md

 );
 ```

-A HTML message can be composed with WASP\Mail\HTMLMessage:
+A HTML message can be composed with Wedeto\Mail\HTMLMessage:

 ```
-use WASP\Mail\HTMLMessage;
+use Wedeto\Mail\HTMLMessage;

 $msg = new HTMLMessage;
 $msg->setHTML('<html><head></head><body><h1>Hi there</h1><p>My message</p>');